blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/My Visual Interface Markup Language.md

 - Types of compositions (learn from PicsArt)
 - Types of behaviours (learn from animations and graphics)
 - Types of interactions (learn from UX metrics and philosophy)

+QML Types are like the Game Engine object types.
+Cool.